 Bellevue, WA 98004

 If you fall under the student or retired member category, you only have to fill out a registration form.
 There is no charge for the student and retired member membership types.
-You can register by filling out and submitting the member form using the button to the right.
+You can register by filling out and submitting the member form at the bottom of this page.
 All student members are required to show proof of enrollment each year.

 Chapter Member: Annual Membership Dues of $24 per calendar year.

 A Chapter Member is required to be a a Certified Fraud Examiner, is eligible to vote and hold any office in the Chapter, and is eligible to participate on Chapter committees.
 Only CFEs may hold the office of President and Training Director.
-Membership in good standing is the Association of Certified Fraud Examiners is required.
+Membership in good standing in the ACFE is required to qualify for Chapter Member status.

 Chapter Associate Member: Annual Membership Dues of $30 per calendar year.

-A Chapter Associate is not required to be a Certified Fraud Examiner, but Membership in good standing in the Association of Certified Fraud Examiners is required.
+A Chapter Associate is not required to be a Certified Fraud Examiner, but Membership in good standing in the ACFE is required.
 A Chapter Associate is eligible to vote and may hold any office in the Chapter except President and Training Director, and is eligible to participate on Chapter committees.

-Affiliate of the Chapter (Non-Member): Annual Membership Dues of $36 per calendar year.
+Affiliate of the Chapter (Non-Member): Annual Dues of $36 per calendar year.

-Affiliates of the Chapter are not required to meet the qualifications and requirements for membership in the Chapter or the Association of Certified Fraud Examiners, but are encouraged to do so in the future.
+Affiliates of the Chapter are not required to meet the qualifications and requirements for membership in the Chapter or the ACFE, but are encouraged to do so in the future.
 Affiliates of the Chapter are those parties, regardless of their field of endeavor, who desire to be a part of the fight against fraud and white-collar crime.
 Affiliates of the Chapter, shall have no Chapter voting rights, and shall not be eligible to hold any Chapter office or participate on Chapter committees.